apache/atlas/docs/src/documents/Security/Authentication.md

 ### Keycloak Method.

-To enable Keycloak authentication mode in Atlas, set the property `atlas.authentication.method.keycloak` to true and also set the property `atlas.authentication.method.keycloak.file` to the localtion of your `keycloak.json` in `atlas-application.properties`.
+To enable Keycloak authentication mode in Atlas, set the property `atlas.authentication.method.keycloak` to true and also set the property `atlas.authentication.method.keycloak.file` to the location of your `keycloak.json` in `atlas-application.properties`.
 Also set `atlas.authentication.method.keycloak.ugi-groups` to false if you want to pickup groups from Keycloak.
-By default the groups will be picked up from the *roles* defined in Keycloak.
+By default, the groups will be picked up from the *roles* defined in Keycloak.
 In case you want to use the groups you need to create a mapping in keycloak and define `atlas.authentication.method.keycloak.groups_claim` equal to the token claim name.
 Make sure **not** to use the full group path and add the information to the access token.

 <SyntaxHighlighter wrapLines={true} language="shell" style={theme.dark}>